Editor’s Note: This story was first published in 2013.

-Operation Gratitude is about to send its 1 millionth individually addressed care package to the military community.
+Operation Gratitude has sent more than 1.5 million individually addressed care package to the military community.
 The packages are sent to current military members as well as veterans, wounded warriors and their caregivers.
 As more American troops return to civilian life, the Operation Gratitude veterans program has been growing.
 It also has a letter writing campaign encouraging everyone to write handwritten letters of gratitude to veterans.
-Over the next two years, Operation Gratitude hopes to provide a care package to every Vietnam veteran ahead of the 40th anniversary of the end of the Vietnam War.

 7. Help them take flight

-According to the Department of Veterans Affairs, an estimated 640 World War II veterans die every day.
-The Honor Flight Network helps veterans of the "greatest generation" make a free pilgrimage to the World War II Memorial on the National Mall in Washington.
+The Honor Flight Network helps veterans of the “greatest generation” make a free pilgrimage to the World War II Memorial on the National Mall in Washington.
 You can volunteer to escort these men and women on the flight to see this memorial.
-Honor Flight also plans to help Korean and Vietnam War veterans visit memorials to those wars in Washington as well.
+Honor Flight also helps terminally-ill veterans who served in any conflict visit memorials to those wars in Washington as well.

 8. Share their stories